er1czz/beyondwords/README.md

 **The key steps of this data science project are listed as follows:**
 1. Preprocessing text data for machine to read
+ - Emoji, emoticon, and nuances

 2. Choosing the right model
+ - Unsupervised NLP (TextBlob, VADER)
+ - Supervised NLP (Pretrained BERT)

 3. Tuning the model with proper labels
+ - Customized labels: Tone and Fact
+ - Fine-tune BERT (single class or multiclass)

 4. Predicting user conversion within free-trial period
+ - Sentiment, likes, words, characters
+ - A stacking classifier (RandomForest, XGBoost, and Ridge combined by Logistic Regression)
+ - User engagement is the key predictor (top predictive features: characters, words, and their averages)

 **To Be Continued**